The Importance of Aligning Your Product and Sales Teams

 Product managers often gather product feedback from a minimum of two sources: intentional user/market research, testing, prototyping, and news from the field via sales.
 The benefit product managers have is in the more formal and targeted feedback gathering approach.
 They synthesize the data to generate user personas, working with designers to approach changes in UI and UX to change behavior outcomes in their existing customers, and with developers to determine the technical viability of their proposed solutions.

-Salespeople and account managers gather feedback directly from the customers they’ve spent their time and energy building relationships with in order to sell their products.
+Sales managers and account managers gather feedback directly from the customers they’ve spent their time and energy building relationships with in order to sell their products.
 Their feedback sources usually come from their customers’ business owners or decision-makers that are thinking about how the product affects their company’s bottom line—both pre and post-purchase.

 A pejorative way of looking at this comparison is that product folks are strategic and long-term-driven, and sales folks are tactical and short-term-driven.
 Rather, it’s better to think about each role as gathering data from different sources and validating each other’s feedback in the interest of achieving their company’s business outcomes.